The history of Yanjing Brewing’s founding and early growth provides a fascinating insight in the social embeddedness of Chinese enterprises.

 Actually, Qingdao acquired Doumen, after Yanjing broke off its negotiations with that brewery.
 Apparently, Guangdong consumers do accept beer from other regions, but only if it is produced by the mother company or brewed in their own home province.
 Yanjing then realized what it had exclaimed in despair a couple of years before: it is cheaper to build a Greenfield plant in Guangdong than to acquire an existing one.

-With a brewery in Guangdong on the way, Yanjing now seems to have ended its journey to the South.
+With a brewery in Guangdong on the way, Yanjing seemed to have ended its journey to the South in 2005.
 Yanjing = Beijing = the central government rules in the South, be it through an entity with a Southern identity.

 Peter Peverelli is active in and with China since 1975 and regularly travels to the remotest corners of that vast nation.